Skip to main content Skip to main content

 06-02-2021 (Mahoning Valley, Ohio)

-A $1 million donation to help children and youth who need mental and behavioral health care is being recognized with the naming of the Teegan Kamzelski Building, home for behavioral health programs at Akron Children’s Hospital in the Mahoning Valley.
+A $1 million donation to help children and youth who need mental and behavioral health care is being recognized with the naming of the Teegan Kamzelski Building, home for behavioral health programs at Akron Children’s in the Mahoning Valley.

 Christopher Thompson, of North Benton, and his family made the gift through the donation of a life insurance policy in memory of Thompson’s son, Teegan Kamzelski, who died by suicide at the age of 24.
 Thompson said he hopes the gift will allow children and youth in the Mahoning Valley to continue to get the care they need though Akron Children’s.